Skip Ribbon Commands

 Pain relief is an important part of the procedure.

 In some procedures, local anaesthetics are used to provide a satisfactory level of analgesia.
-This could be used alone to carry out the procedure without requiring to give any other medication.
+This could be used alone to carry out the procedure without requiring additional medication.

 Oral painkillers, if prescribed, should be taken as instructed.